CONSTITUTION & BY-LAWS

 No Officer or Board Member at Large shall be held personally liable for any bills or obligations of the “GAAS”, past or present, except for payment of their own dues.

 Officers shall consist of the President, Vice President, Treasurer, Secretary, Social Chair and two Board Members at Large.
 The Governing Board shall consist of the Officers and the Directors, hereinafter known as the Board of Directors(B.O.D.).

 Article VIII – Meetings

-- The regular meeting shall be once each month.
-A regular meeting may be canceled by the President with the approval of a majority of the Board.
+1. The President may cancel a meeting with the approval of a majority of the Board.

-- Special business meetings may be called only by the President if needed, and all board members shall be notified.
+2. Special business or Emergency meetings may be called by the President if needed, and all board members shall be notified.
 Only business specified in the notice may be transacted at that meeting.

 Article IV – Committees

 Committees shall be formed or dissolved by the Board of Directors.
 The committees can consist of Board members and voluntary general members.
 The number of people on a committee is to be determined by the chairperson.
 The Board of Directors shall vote on a person(s) to chair such committees, said chairperson(s) will provide either in person or in writing the status of that committee’s progress at each general meeting until that committee has completed its purpose or been dissolved by the Board of Directors.

 This constitution may be amended or added to by a two-thirds vote of all board members.
 Any member can propose an amendment to the “GAAS” constitution.
 The proposal shall be in writing to the Board of Directors.
 If the Board determines it to be a worthy proposal, it shall be brought up to the board of directors to be voted upon.
 The board shall notify members no less than 48 hours in advance of the next meeting of any vote to be taken.